ferjcast/TCU/README.md

-# TrustFlow
+# VeriFlow

-This repository contains the implementation of TrustFlow, a system for enabling secure, verifiable, and auditable cross-organizational workflows.
+This repository contains the implementation of VeriFlow, a system for enabling secure, verifiable, and auditable cross-organizational workflows.

 ## Project Structure